Julianne2025/Data-Analytics-Portfolio/README.md

 The original consolidated freight invoice csv file was downloaded weekly from the website of the freight invoice company that audited the invoices and paid the carriers in 2010.
 At that time, the invoice was loaded into Excel and VBA macros were used to correct GL codes then that data was uploaded into the JDE ERP system.
 Now this invoice and chart of accounts data are imported into Power BI from SQL Server for demostration purposes.

-Business Q&A:  Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expense codes, cost per mile, cost per pound.
+Business Q&A:  Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expenses, cost per mile, cost per pound.

 Business Problems:  Weekly freight invoice had wrong GL codes due to moving or closing facilities or missing codeS.
 Freight spend always exceeded budget.
 Lack of timely freight spend analysis.